 Many sources mention using a bandsaw exclusively for this operation and that seems to make perfect sense.
 However, since I typically need to resaw 4″ wide boards that are almost three feet long, I feel that may put undue stress on my bandsaw, shortening the life of the blade.
 I prefer to start the process on my tablesaw, leaving a thin strip of wood that can be easily finished off on the bandsaw.
 I then use a planer and sander to coax the double-wide board to the correct thinness.

-With 49 dulcimers under my belt, I have been able to achieve this with only the tablesaw and a push stick, of course, but I have always approached it with trepidation.
+With 49 dulcimers under my belt, I have been able to achieve this with only the tablesaw fence and a push stick, but I have always approached it with trepidation.
 I wanted a jig to help with the process.
-Several months ago, I purchased a set of 4 toggle clamps with the idea of using them in some capacity.
-I recently received an order for a new dulcimer, so while I was waiting for some hardware to arrive, I decided it was time to build my resawing jig.
+I had my chance when I was commissioned to build a dulcimer in June of 2021, so I researched, modified, and constructed my jig while waiting on a shipment of hardware.

 I can usually find something online that will work for a project or will inspire modification for my use, and this time was no exception.
 I found a couple of snapshots of a jig at a woodworking forum called Lumberjocks by a member with the username of DocSavage45.

 I liked the simplicity of this design and knew I could modify it to work with my saw.